pgrugwiro/dataful-blog/_posts/2022-01-09-interactive-data-viz.md

 ---

-This post is showcasing the use Tableau to exploring various datasets on local authority schools in England.
+This post showcases the use Tableau to exploring various datasets on local authority schools in England.

 #### Introduction